NomicFoundation/hardhat/docs/src/content/tutorial/deploying-to-a-live-network.md

 Once you're ready to share your dApp with other people, you may want to deploy it to a live network.
 This way others can access an instance that's not running locally on your system.

 The "mainnet" Ethereum network deals with real money, but there are separate "testnet" networks that do not.
-These testnets provide shared staging environments that do a good job of mimicking the real world scenario without putting real money at stake, and [Ethereum has several](https://ethereum.org/en/developers/docs/networks/#ethereum-testnets), like _Goerli_ and _Sepolia_.
-We recommend you deploy your contracts to the _Goerli_ testnet.
+These testnets provide shared staging environments that do a good job of mimicking the real world scenario without putting real money at stake, and [Ethereum has several](https://ethereum.org/en/developers/docs/networks/#ethereum-testnets), like _Sepolia_ and _Goerli_.
+We recommend you deploy your contracts to the _Sepolia_ testnet.

 At the software level, deploying to a testnet is the same as deploying to mainnet.
 The only difference is which network you connect to.
 Let's look into what the code to deploy your contracts using ethers.js would look like.